collegeworking/hydeout/_posts/2018-10-14-college-just-living.md

 ---
 layout: post
-title: "This is just about life"
+title: "This is a post in the college section"
 categories:
   - college
 tags: